James T. Licavoli: Cleveland mob war

 During this time, Licavoli had to deal with Irish gangster Danny Greene trying to take control of rackets in Cleveland.
 Mafia associate John Nardi sided with Greene and switched alliance, strengthening Greene's criminal empire and giving him an advantage on the Cleveland family.
-This erupted into an all out war with many of Licavoli's supporters being killed in the process.
+This erupted into an all-out war with many of Licavoli's supporters being killed in the process.

 These murders soon gained the attention of other criminal organizations, particularly the Genovese crime family of New York.
 Despite the war hurting the Cleveland family's reputation, Licavoli declined Genovese leader Frank "Funzi" Tieri's offers for help; he feared that the Genovese family would try to muscle in on Cleveland's criminal operations if he accepted.
 Licavoli also had to fend off interference from the Chicago Outfit.
 Outfit leaders Tony Accardo and Joseph Aiuppa finally declared their neutrality in the Cleveland gang war and ordered their subordinates not to assist Licavoli.

 During the early phases of the war, Licavoli was on the defense.
 Although no attempts were made on his life, many of Licavoli's men and associates were killed in the war.
-This included one of Licavoli's most powerful allies, consigliere Leo Moceri, whose bloodstained car was found in a hotel parking lot in Akron, Ohio.
+This included one of Licavoli's most powerful allies, consigliere Leo Moceri, whose blood-stained car was found in a hotel parking lot in Akron, Ohio.
 Repeated attempts to kill Nardi and especially Greene failed.
 However, in 1977, things started turning in his favor.
 His men were able to kill Nardi with a car bomb.
 Later the same year, he hired Ray Ferritto to kill Danny Greene.
 While Greene was visiting the dentist, Ferritto parked his car attached with a car bomb next to Greene's.
 When Greene left the dentist's office and went to his car, the bomb was ignited, killing Greene.
 Licavoli would go on trial for their murders, but was eventually acquitted.

 With the deaths of Nardi and Greene, Licavoli assumed complete control of criminal activities in Cleveland.
 Under Licavoli, the Cleveland syndicate successfully infiltrated the Federal Bureau of Investigation's (FBI) Cleveland branch.
 They accomplished this by bribing a female clerk to update them on organized crime investigations and provide the identities of government informants.
 In a later conversation with lifelong friend and FBI informant Jimmy Fratianno (described in Fratianno's biography The Last Mafioso), Licavoli commented "Jimmy, sometimes, you know, I think this fucking outfit of ours is like the old Communist party in this country.
 It's getting so that there's more fucking spies in it than members."